povlteksttv/logstash-config/README.md

 # logstash Configurations
-The following logstash configurations are made for a home network running ELK and Unifi components.
+The following logstash configurations are made for a home network based on Unifi.
+All logs are shipped to Kibana